grz0zrg/fsynth/README.md

 Fragment can also be used for live coding visuals, they can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound

+This is a sort of [Shadertoy](https://www.shadertoy.com) like synthesizer, it is compatible with most shaders written for it.

 ## Feature list:

  * Full-blown additive synthesizer powered by WebAudio oscillators, a wavetable OR a native program written in C (fastest)